-Year First Mort gage Bonds General Be Mortgage onds To otal
+Year First Mortgage Bonds neral ge Bonds 1 Total .

 2011 \$ \$ 19 \$ 19

 2015 151 151

 2018 50 50

 2019 200 200

 2020 90 90

 2026 100 100

 2028 68 68

 Total \$ 151 \$ 527 \$ 678

-At December 31, 2006, Bond Company had \$575 million aggregate principal amount of outstanding transition bonds that were issued in 2001 in accordance with the Texas electric restructuring law.
-At December 31, 2006, Bond Company II had \$1.83 billion aggregate principal amount of outstanding transition bonds that were issued in 2005 in accordance with the Texas electric restructuring law.
+At December 31, 2007, Bond Company had \$515 million aggregate principal amount of outstanding transition bonds that were issued in 2001 in accordance with the Texas Electric Choice Plan (Texas electric restructuring law).
+At December 31, 2007, Bond Company II had \$1.75 billion aggregate principal amount of outstanding transition bonds that were issued in 2005 in accordance with the Texas electric restructuring law.
 The transition bonds are secured by "transition property," as defined in the Texas electric restructuring law, which includes the irrevocable right to recover, through non-bypassable transition charges payable by retail electric customers, qualified costs provided in the Texas electric restructuring law.
 The transition bonds are reported as our long-term debt, although the holders of the transition bonds have no recourse to any of our assets or revenues, and our creditors have no recourse to any assets or revenues (including, without limitation, the transition charges) of the bond companies.
 We have no payment obligations with respect to the transition bonds except to remit collections of transition charges as set forth in a servicing agreement between us and the bond companies and in an intercreditor agreement among us, the bond companies and other parties.

 Impact on Liquidity of a Downgrade in Credit Ratings.
-As of February 28, 2007, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P), and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.
+As of February 15, 2008, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P), and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.

-Mod Moody's &P Fitch
+Mo ody's Sa &P Fit ch

-Instrument Rating Outlook(1) Rating Outlook (2) Rating Outlook (3)
+Instrument Rating Outlook(1) Rating Outlook(2) Rating Outlook(3)

 Senior Secured Debt (First Mortgage

-Bonds) Baa2 Stable BBB Stable A- Stable
+Bonds) Baa2 Stable BBB+ Positive A- Stable

+24

-(1) A "stable" outlook from Moody's indicates that Moody's does not expect to put the rating on review for an upgrade or downgrade within 18 months from when the outlook was assigned or last affirmed.
+- (1) A "stable" outlook from Moody's indicates that Moody's does not expect to put the rating on review for an upgrade or downgrade within 18 months from when the outlook was assigned or last affirmed. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A "stable" outlook from Fitch encompasses a one-to-two year horizon as to the likely ratings direction.